Me & Chet

-Me & Chet is the title of the follow-up to Me & Jerry, the successful duet recording by Chet Atkins and Jerry Reed.
+Me & Chet is the follow-up to Me & Jerry, the successful duet recording by Chet Atkins and Jerry Reed.
 It was nominated for the 1972 Grammy Award for Best Country Instrumental Performance but did not win.
-Chet's solo release Chet Atkins Picks on the Hits was also nominated in the same category.
-It reached No. 24 on the Billboard Country Album charts.
+Chet's solo release Chet Atkins Picks on the Hits was nominated in the same category.
+It reached No. 24 on the Billboard Country Albums chart.